divin3circle/NSEChainBridge/README.md

 # NSEChainBridge

-NSEChainBridge is a revolutionary platform that bridges the gap between traditional stock trading and blockchain technology, specifically leveraging the Hedera network.
+NSEChainBridge is a revolutionary platform that bridges the gap between traditional stock trading and blockchain technology, specifically leveraging the HEDERA network.
 This application enables users to trade NSE stocks using blockchain tokens, providing a seamless and secure trading experience.

-### Completed Features
+## Completed Features

 - **User Authentication & Profile Management**

   - Secure user registration and login
-  - Hedera account integration
+  - HEDERA account integration
   - Profile management with stock holdings tracking

 - **Token Management**